Capital City Dragon Boat Race

 catcher); females and males are both welcome (at least 8 females per

 boat), to represent our CI-MSU's boat.
-You will have the whole day
+You will need to attend 2-hour practice on

-Saturday for practice and Sunday for the actual race (two day
+May 20 (Saturday) and May 21 (Sunday) for the actual race (two day

 commitment).
 Lunch, snacks, and a free T-shirt will be provided for team

-For more event information, please go to the link: http://capitalcitydragonboat.com/
+For more event information, please clink the link below:

 CI Dragon Warrior